-- Ms. Melanie Roberts, Director of Technical Services, Alexco - Mr. Brad Thrall, Chief Operating Officer, Alexco - Mr. Kourosh Tarighi, Senior Mining Engineer, Alexco - Mr. Julian Watson, Principal Mining Consultant, Petram Mechanica LLC
+- Ms. Melanie Roberts, Director of Technical Services, Alexco - Mr. Brad Thrall, Chief Operating Officer, Alexco

+- Mr. Kourosh Tarighi, Senior Mining Engineer, Alexco - Mr. Julian Watson, Principal Mining Consultant, Petram Mechanica LLC

 Mr. Jensen has responsibility for Sections 1 to 10, 23 to 27, and 30 of this report.
-Dr. Arseneau reviewed the geology, sampling, assaying, and resource estimate work and is responsible for Section 12 and the parts of Section 14 of the report pertaining to the Lucky Queen, Flame & Moth, Onek, and Bermingham deposits.
-Mr. David Farrow, P.Eng., Principal Geologist, GeoStrat Consulting Services Inc. (GeoStrat) is responsible for parts of Section 14 pertaining to the Bellekeno deposit.
+Dr. Arseneau reviewed the geology, sampling, assaying, and resource estimate work and is responsible for Sections 11 and 12 and the all of Section 14 except those portions pertaining to the Bellekeno deposit.
+Mr. David Farrow, P.Eng., Principal Geologist, GeoStrat Consulting Services Inc. (GeoStrat) is responsible for portions of Section 14 pertaining to the Bellekeno deposit.
 Mr. Dennis Bergen, P.Eng., RPA Associate Principal Mining Engineer reviewed the mining, infrastructure, environmental, and permitting aspects and economics and is responsible for Sections 15, 16, 18, 19, 20, 21, and 22.
 Mr. Jeffrey B. Austin, P.Eng., Metallurgist, International Metallurgical & Environmental Inc., reviewed the metallurgy and processing and is responsible for Sections 13 and 17.